openenergi/flex-device-sdk-java/Messages.md

 * Data not passing business logic layer validation, such as declared availability being too high
 * Data that is too old (see below)

+## <a name="failure"></a>Failure Modes

+There are several types of reasons that a message can fail to deliver:

+* Connection (link) failure - This will be visible to the application through netowrk errors
+* Message bus rejects message - Either because the message is over 256Kb or the communication key is incorrect.
+This will be visible to the application through protocol-level errors
+* Message bus rejects message - due to too many requests (or the server is busy).
+This will be visible to the application through protocol-level errors.
+If using the ReliableClient from the OE SDK it will retry and the error will not be visible to the end application.
+* Message bus accepts message, but the message is invalid - The message will be stored and its invalidity will be recorded.
+These can be queried through the Device API.

+If using one of the Open Energi SDKs or the Microsoft IoT Hub client, a list of protocol level errors can be found [here](https://azure.github.io/azure-iot-sdks/java/device/api_reference/com/microsoft/azure/iothub/IotHubStatusCode.html).
+The ReliableClient will retry in certain cases so some failures (eg. server busy) will not be visible to the end application.

 ### Clock Synchronization